A cocooning homestead in historic Tulbagh

 - Krone is a highlight, one of SA’s oldest wine farms and top MCC producer.

-- Rijks Wine Estate & Hotel, known for their pinotage, is doing superb lunches and dinners.
+- Rijks Wine Estate, known for its pinotage, is doing superb lunches and dinners.

-- Hotel Tulbagh, within walking distance, also does meals and tapas, and opposite, visit Kole en Deeg for fantastic breakfasts with great coffee.
+- The Olive Terrace at Hotel Tulbagh, within walking distance, also does meals and tapas (with vegetarian, gluten-free and vegan menus for breakfast, lunch and dinner), and opposite, visit Kole en Deeg for fantastic breakfasts with great coffee or lunch.
+Their traditional roosterkoek is legendary and so are their artisanal pastries, especially pastéis de nata.

-- The village sells plenty of artisanal foods, local olive oils, cheeses, chocolate, and the community garden next door does veggie boxes.
+- The village sells plenty of locally produced foods, local olive oils, cheeses, chocolate, and the community garden next door does veggie boxes.

 - Spa treatments at Vindoux, five minutes’ drive out of town on the road to Saronsburg and Krone.